Rodley Nature Reserve: Habitat

 The reserve is on a migratory route used by waders and waterfowl.
 The site floods in the winter and provides good habitat for these birds, augmenting that provided by the River Aire and by the nearby Leeds and Liverpool Canal, a Site of Special Scientific Interest.
 Apart from the water features, woodland, grassland and scrub are present in the reserve.

 Fauna

 Frogs, toads and newts breed in the reserve, and fifteen species of dragonfly have been recorded, many of which breed there.
 Birds that can be seen at any time of year include little grebe, tufted duck, gadwall, shoveler, kingfisher, dipper, oystercatcher, lapwing and common tern.
 Winter visitors include snipe, water rail, pochard, wigeon, teal and common merganser.
 Smaller species seen in the summer or all year round include linnet, reed bunting, greenfinch, bullfinch, chiffchaff, willow warbler, garden warbler, grey wagtail, blackcap, common whitethroat and song thrush.

 Facilities

-There is a carpark by the gate and a visitor centre in the centre, with disabled parking and toilets adjacent.
+There is a carpark by the gate and a visitor centre on site, with disabled parking and toilets adjacent.